sabirdvd/Sentiment_Analysis_on_Movie_Reviews/README.md

-# Sentiment Analysis with LSTM
+# Sentiment Analysis with RNN
 Sentiment Analysis on Movie Reviews

 #Dependencies